thesoul214/typescript-cheatsheet/README.md

   }
 ```

-Let's now define our `initialState` variable, and our `useReducer` hook inside our input component, and then we'll plug everything up:
+Let"s now define our `initialState` variable, and our `useReducer` hook inside our input component, and then we"ll plug everything up:

 ```tsx
   const MyInput = withContext(React.memo((props: IInputProps) => {